-P: major in SOC WORK; COMM SCI 205 or Math 260 or BUS ADM 216, or concurrent enrollment Fall Only.
+P: major in SOC WORK; COMM SCI 205 or Math 260 or BUS ADM 216, or concurrent enrollment; concurrent enrollment in SOC WORK 305 Fall Only.

 SOC WORK 305.
 The Social Work Profession.
 3 Credits.

 Orientation to the knowledge, skills and values of professional social work practice.
 Definition of professional competencies expected of a Bachelor of Social Work graduate and their relationship to field training experience.